NikhilAcharya149/Airline-Passenger-Satisfaction/README.md

 **Problem Statement**:
 The goal of this analysis is to understand:
-* What factors are highly correlated to a satisfied or dissatisfied passenger and to identify factors affecting satisfaction of airline customers to improve the customer service and business operations of the airline comapanies
+* Identifying factors which are are highly correlated to a satisfied or dissatisfied passenger and improve the customer service and business operations of the airline comapanies
 * Predicting passenger satisfaction using ML models

 **Features**: